Ethiopian Securities Exchange: Purpose

 ESX aims to provide a fundraising platform mainly for small and medium-sized enterprises, the backbone of the Ethiopian economy.
 This initiative seeks to revitalize the financial market and unlock Ethiopia's economic potential.

-Development

-In 2023, Ethiopia started selling shares for the ESX setup.
-This effort aligns with homegrown economic reform's aim to diversify the Ethiopian economy.
-ESX is expected to operate in 2024, introducing at least 50 companies initially.

 Regulatory body

 The Ethiopian Capital Market Authority (ECMA) supervises ESX.
-ECMA aims to ensure transparent and efficient operation, safeguarding investor interests and the broader Ethiopian economy.
+ECMA is responsible for safeguarding investors' interests, overseeing systemic risks and supporting market development.

 Future prospects

 ESX will enable trading of existing securities, kindling a secondary market in Ethiopia.
 The Ethiopian Proclamation (No. 1248/2021) states that the government, in collaboration with the private sector, including foreign investors, will establish the exchange.
 Its launch was seen as a catalyst for private sector investment.
 It will act as a privatization platform for Ethiopia's state-owned enterprises and assist businesses, including SMEs, in capital raising.
 The ESX also plans to trade various financial instruments.

 Key stakeholders and partnerships

 Several stakeholders and partners contribute to the ESX's development and launch: